Medellin Itinerary: The Top Things to Do in Colombia’s Largest City

 Take a walking tour of Medellin

-I highly recommend you to book a walking tour of Medellin if you want to learn about the history of Colombia.
 Walking tours are a great way to explore Medellin and learn more about the country as a whole.
 Book a few days in advance as they can be very popular.

 Paragliding

-Medellin is surrounded by mountains, and is the perfect place to try paragliding!
+Medellin is surrounded by mountains and is the perfect place to try paragliding!
 The landscape is astonishing if you take to the skies.
-Travel to San Pedros and admire the city from the clouds.
-Check out paragliding Medellin tours to make your stay unforgettable!

 Medellin Itinerary - Paragliding Medellin